Welcome to Subscribe On Youtube

 Description

-class to store your events.
-A new event can be added if adding the event will not cause a double booking.
+You are implementing a program to use as your calendar.
+We can add a new event if adding the event will not cause a double booking.

-.
-Formally, this represents a booking on the half open interval [start, end)
+that represents a booking on the half-open interval [start, end)

 .